esignor/CCGR/dev/DATASET/DatasetsGuidelines.md

 4. Place `7classes_coronaviruses_dataset` inside `CCGR/dev/DATASET`

-The name assigned by the CCGR software to this dataset is *Coronavirus*
+The name assigned by the CCGR software to this dataset is *Coronaviruses*

 ## HIV1